paniekochany/Excel-task-manager/README.md

-# Task Planner Important & Urgent
+# Task Manager | Important & Urgent Matrix

 Simple Excel app, inspired by the fantastic Excel VBA Course by [TrumpExcel](https://www.youtube.com/@trumpexcel).
 Idea and skills needed to develop it I attribute to the course.
 However, the final code was developed independently by myself.